 - Nonprofit Management Foundations

 - Writing a Resume

-* While we offer micro-credentials outside of degree programs, each undergraduate degree program in the School of Arts & Sciences comes with micro-credential opportunities embedded within certain courses.
+* While we offer micro-credentials outside of degree programs, each undergraduate and graduate degree program in the John P. Burke School of Public Service and Education comes with micro-credential opportunities embedded within certain courses.

 Find Your Program